Should I Lose Weight Before Building Muscle? Quick Summary

 You see, fat loss is geared towards achieving a better body composition.
 This generally can result in a leaner, more toned appearance.

-So if this is your goal, there’s more to it than just cutting calories.
+So if this is your goal, there’s more to it than just being in a calorie deficit.
 With a pure weight loss goal, cutting calories is really all that matters.
-Doing so does put you at risk of losing lean tissue like muscle though.
+Doing so does put you at risk of losing lean tissue like muscle, though.

 So, if you want to build muscle too, then I wouldn’t just focus on weight loss.
 In that case, I would follow a strategy targeting body fat loss specifically.

-Can You Lose Weight and Build Muscle at The Same Time?
+Can You Lose Weight and Gain Muscle at The Same Time?

 Losing body fat while building muscle is often referred to as "body recomposition".
 It is indeed possible, but not without its own set of challenges.